Chapter 3 - Cancer

 - Increases lean muscle mass

-- Improves arm function with no worsening of lymph-oedema in breast cancer patients 9,10
+- Improves arm function with no worsening of lymph-oedema in breast cancer 9,10

-Physical activity after treatment: Patients often experience loss of physical function as a result of their cancer treatments, but evidence shows that physical activity after treatment can improve several aspects: 6-8,11
+Physical activity after treatment: There is often a loss of physical function as a result of their cancer treatments, but evidence shows that physical activity after treatment can improve several aspects: 6-8,11

 - Increase in cardiovascular fitness and muscular strength